Transform your campus with a Greenery™!

 10. Provide students of many backgrounds with hands-on experience

-The Leafy Green Machine is a great teaching tool.
+The Greenery is a great teaching tool.
 Students with various career and extra-curricular interests can find value in operating the container farm.

 Agriculture and Biology

 Students can learn about the process of growing with hydroponic technology and work to optimize yields and grow new crops through data analysis and experimentation.

 Students can study the design and mechanics that make vertical, commercial-grade agriculture possible in such a small space.